132nd-vWing/ATRM_Brief/Pages/Generic_groundforce.md

 ## Artillery Battalion
 A artillery battalion consists of 3 artillery batteries and a HQ element to coordinate the fires from supporting units.
 <br>
-The artillery batteru are equipped with 3x SPH 2S19 Msta launchers and 2x supply trucks.
+The artillery battery are equipped with 3x SPH 2S19 Msta launchers and 2x supply trucks.
 <br>
 The HQ consist of  1x CP SKP-11 ATC Mobile Command Post, 2x CP Ural-375 PBU, 3x Ural-4320T
 <br>